-A paper consisting of 2 sections, Sections A and B.
+A paper consisting of two sections, Sections A and B.

-Section A (Pure Mathematics - 40 marks) will consist of about 4 to 5 questions of different lengths and marks based on the Pure Mathematics section of the syllabus.
+Section A (Pure Mathematics - 40 marks) will consist of 4 to 5 questions of different lengths and marks based on the Pure Mathematics section of the syllabus.

-Section B (Probability & Statistics - 60 marks) will consist of 6 to 8 questions of different lengths and marks based on the Probability & Statistics section of the syllabus.
+Section B (Probability and Statistics - 60 marks) will consist of 6 to 8 questions of different lengths and marks based on the Probability and Statistics section of the syllabus.

-There will be at least two questions in Section B (each at least 12 marks) on application of Mathematics in real-world contexts, including those from sciences and engineering.
+There will be one question in Section B on the application of Mathematics in real-world contexts, including those from sciences and engineering.
+This question will carry at least 12 marks and may require concepts and skills from more than one topic.